SublimeText-Markdown/MarkdownEditing/README.md

 ### Manual Installation

+1. In Sublime Text, open the menu "Preferences" -> "Browse Packages...".
+This is the Sublime Text Packages directory.
-1. Download or clone this repository to a directory `MarkdownEditing` in the Sublime Text Packages directory for your platform:
+2. [Download and unzip](https://github.com/SublimeText-Markdown/MarkdownEditing/archive/master.zip) or [clone](https://help.github.com/articles/cloning-a-repository/) this repository to a directory `MarkdownEditing` in the Sublime Text Packages directory.
-    * Mac: `git clone https://github.com/SublimeText-Markdown/MarkdownEditing.git ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/MarkdownEditing`
-    * Windows: `git clone https://github.com/SublimeText-Markdown/MarkdownEditing.git %APPDATA%\Sublime/ Text/ 2/\MarkdownEditing`
-    * Linux: `git clone https://github.com/SublimeText-Markdown/MarkdownEditing.git ~/.Sublime\ Text\ 2/Packages/MarkdownEditing`
+3. The folder structure should look like `.../Sublime Text 3/Packages/MarkdownEditing/[files]`.
-2. Restart Sublime Text to complete installation.
-Open a Markdown file and this custom theme.
-The features listed above should now be available.
+4. Restart Sublime Text to complete installation.
+Open a Markdown file.
+The features listed below should now be available.

 ## Features

+You can access most features through Command Palette.
+You can launch it from `Tools -> Command Palette...`.
+MarkdownEditing commands start with `MarkdownEditing:`.
+And they are only visible when a markdown file is open and active.

+* __Pairing__
-* Asterisks and underscores are autopaired and will wrap selected text
+    - Asterisks and underscores are autopaired and will wrap selected text.
-    - If you start an empty pair and hit backspace, both elements are deleted
+    - If you start an empty pair and hit backspace, both elements are deleted.
-    - If you start an empty pair and hit space, the right element is deleted
+    - If you start an empty pair and hit space, the right element is deleted.
+    - Backticks are paired.
+So entering ` will expand to `(cursor here)`.
-* Backticks are paired
+* __List__
-* At the end of a list item, pressing <kbd>Enter</kbd> will automatically insert the new list item bullet.
+    - At the end of a list item, pressing <kbd>Enter</kbd> will automatically insert the new list item bullet.
     - Pressing <kbd>Tab</kbd> on the blank list item will indent it and switch the list bullet to another one (Order is `*`, `-`, `+` in a cycle).
     - Pressing <kbd>Shift</kbd> <kbd>Tab</kbd> on the blank list item will unindent it in the same way as above.
     - Sequential <kbd>Tab</kbd> s or <kbd>Shift</kbd> <kbd>Tab</kbd> s are supported.
-    - You can disable automatic bullet switching or choose which bullets to be used, in your settings file.
+    - You can disable automatic bullet switching or choose which bullets to be used, in your settings file (`mde.list_indent_bullets`).
-    - If a list item contains a [GFM task][GFM], pressing <kbd>Enter</kbd> at the end of the line will continue with a new blank task.
+    - If a list item contains a [GFM task][], pressing <kbd>Enter</kbd> at the end of the line will continue with a new blank task.
+* __Blockquote__
-* At the end of a blockquote line, pressing <kbd>Enter</kbd> will automatically extend blockquote.
+    - At the end of a blockquote line, pressing <kbd>Enter</kbd> will automatically extend blockquote.
-* Selecting some text and pressing <kbd>&gt;</kbd> will convert it to blockquote.
+    - Selecting some text and pressing <kbd>&gt;</kbd> will convert it to blockquote.
 The first and the last line don't have to be fully selected; partial select works, too.
+* __Link__
-* Left bracket pairing is modified to eliminate the selection and leave the cursor at a point where you can insert a `[]` or `()` pair for a link
+    - Left bracket pairing is modified to eliminate the selection and leave the cursor at a point where you can insert a `[]` or `()` pair for a link.
+    - If you leave the cursor on a link, you can right click and jump between reference and url.
+* __Navigation__
-* Displays Markdown headers in the Project Symbol List (<kbd>Ctrl</kbd> <kbd>Shift</kbd> <kbd>R</kbd>).
+    - Displays Markdown headers in the Project Symbol List (`Goto -> Goto Symbol in Project...`).
 They will start with `#`, so you will know they belong to markdown files at a glance.
 Also they will be on top of the list because of the precedence of `#`.
+    - Headers also appear in Document Symbol List (`Goto -> Goto Symbol...`)
+    - You can fold current section with <kbd>Ctrl</kbd> <kbd>Tab</kbd>
+    - You can navigate between adjacent headers with `Find Next(Previous) Heading` command.
+* __Strikethrough__
-* <kbd>~</kbd> wraps selected text with `~~` (strikethrough).
+    - <kbd>~</kbd> wraps selected text with `~~` (strikethrough).
+When you for instance select the word "foo" and hit  `~`, the result will be `~~foo~~`.
+* __Header__
-* Typing `#` when there's a selection will surround it with `#` to make it a headline.
+    - Typing `#` when there's a selection will surround it with `#` to make it a headline.
 Multiple presses add additional hashes, increasing the level of the header.
 Once you hit 6 hashes, it will reset to 0 on the next press.
 The `mde.match_header_hashes` will determine if the `#` are mirrored on both sides or just at the beginning of the line.
-* Typing return at the end of a line that begins with hashmarks will insert closing hashmarks on the headline.
+    - Typing return at the end of a line that begins with hashmarks will insert closing hashmarks on the headline.
 They're not required for Markdown, it's just aesthetics, and you can change the `mde.match_header_hashes` option in your settings to enable (disabled by default).
-* Setext-style headers can be completed with `Tab`.
+    - Setext-style headers can be completed with `Tab`.
 That is, typing `Tab` on a line containing only `=` or `-` characters will add or remove enough characters to it to match the length of the line above.
-* New documents will be named automatically based on the first header.
+    - New documents will be named automatically based on the first header.

 ## Key Bindings